Gallagher's Steakhouse

-The restaurant is next door to the Alvin (now Neil Simon) Theatre, which opened a few days afterward.
+The restaurant opened on the same block as the Alvin Theatre (renamed Neil Simon Theatre in 1983), which opened a few days afterward.

 History

-In 1933, when FDR took office he fulfilled his promise to end Prohibition.
-With liquor now legal, Gallagher and Solomon brought a new style of restaurant: Broadway's first steak house.
-This is where the first “New York Strip” steak was served.
+In 1933, President Franklin D. Roosevelt fulfilled his campaign promise to end Prohibition.
+With liquor now legal, Gallagher and Solomon brought a new style of steakhouse to Broadway.
 The establishment was basic and had the informal atmosphere of a speakeasy mixed with an American country inn.
 The walls were covered with photos of the stars of Broadway, Hollywood, business, politics, and athletes past and present.
 Even the stars of Belmont Park and Aqueduct Racetrack at Jamaica are honored.

-When Helen died, Jack Solomon married Irene Hayes, who was also a former Ziegfeld girl and one of the top florists in Manhattan whose business is still known as Irene Hayes Wadley & Smythe.
-After a number of years at the helm, as the sole owner of Gallaghers, Hayes decided to sell and chose Jerome Brody, the restaurateur responsible for the Rainbow Room and the Four Seasons.
+When Helen died, Jack Solomon married Irene Hayes, who was also a former Ziegfeld girl and one of the top florists in Manhattan.
+After a number of years as the sole owner of Gallaghers, Hayes decided to sell and chose Jerome Brody, the restaurateur responsible for the Rainbow Room and the Four Seasons.

 Contemporary times

 In 2008, the menu at Gallaghers was changed by the new management.
 Most important among the changes was the removal and exclusion of Porterhouse steak, which once 'graced' the frozen windows of the meat locker that greets customers as they enter the restaurant.
 This caused some of Gallagher's old customers to complain about the removal of the Porterhouse, which some believe originated in New York.

-The Steakhouse was featured in the 2002 movie Monday Night Mayhem.
+Gallaghers Steakhouse was featured in the 2002 movie Monday Night Mayhem.

 The Trophy Room is a space for business meetings, private dining or events.
 Located on the second floor it features a bar, real wood-paneled walls and an extensive photo collection.
 The Trophy Room accommodates 110 seated, 200 reception style, 100 theater style, and the entire restaurant 400 seated.

 In January 2013, Gallaghers was purchased by Long Island restaurateur Dean Poll, who also owns Central Park's Loeb Boathouse.
 Gallagher's closed for renovations in July 2013.

-Gallaghers Steakhouse re-opened in early February 2014 with a new menu, which does include the porterhouse, and renovated interior.
+Gallaghers Steakhouse re-opened in early February 2014 with a new menu, which includes the porterhouse, and renovated interior.

+Staff at Gallagher's are represented by UNITE HERE Local 100.